wp-plugins/wordpress-bootstrap-css/readme.txt

 == Changelog ==

+= 2.0.3 =
+* ADDED: LESS Compiler for some of the most common Bootstrap style options.

 = 2.0.2.1 =
 * ADDED: *Ability to include Twitter Bootstrap CSS in WP Admin (along with some CSS fixes to accomodate)*
 * ADDED: WordPress Admin notices for upgrades and success settings operations.